Kwapee/project/README.md

 THE BLOG
-All CSS and JAVA included in the HTML
+All CSS and JAVA included in the HTML File